maverick0025/distributedSystemsAndCloudComputingInJava/README.md

 	- In haproxy/dockerfile set the path of haproxycorrectly if not set properly.
 	- From the docker-compose.yml directory, do `docker-compose up --build` to start the containers.
 	- check `localhost`, `localhost:9001`, `localhost:9002`, `localhost:9003`, ``localhost:83`- for stats
+	- Reload `localhost` to check if load balancing logic is working.
 	- To stop the containers, do `ctrl+c` and then `docker compose down`